The Town Of

 The exact year that the small town of Reflectorville came into being is not known.
 The hamlet was located on Oak Hill between the lower end of Whited Street and Edgebrook Avenue, along Saw Mill Run Creek.
 Using real estate advertisements and old maps as a reference, we can assume that it was approximately 1890.

 This part of present-day Brookline was then situated in the northern tip of Baldwin Township, along the border of West Liberty Borough and Carrick Borough.
+Part of the Reflectorville area spread north of the border into the nearby boroughs, along the Saw Mill Run corridor.
 To the south was the neighboring township mining settlement of Fairhaven.

 Thomas Bailey And David Moon